ctrl-alt-del/devenv/README.md

 Once the download is done, double click on the executable file and install/unzip it to /c/usr/bin/devkit, or whatever directory you chose.

-Run git bash as administrator and then runthe following lines one by one:
+Run git bash as administrator and then run the following lines one by one:
 ```sh
 cd /c/usr/bin/devkit
 ruby dk.rb init